scala-network/GUI-miner/README.md

 ## Tutorial

-Make sure to check the complete tutorial: [How to use BLOC GUI Miner](https://github.com/fireice-uk/xmr-stak) from the **BLOC Wiki** for the complete instructions how to use this software.
+Make sure to check the complete tutorial: [How to use BLOC GUI Miner](https://wiki.bloc.money/mining/bloc-gui-miner/) available from the **BLOC Wiki**.

 ## Downloads Binaries